 |U.S.A.||16 Mbps||288 ms||320 ms||19 Mbps||20 MB||30 MB|

 |Germany||310 Mbps||141 ms||156 ms||22 Mbps||600 MB||30 MB|

 |Libya||13 Mbps||396 ms||420 ms||19 Mbps||10 MB||70 MB|

 As you can see, the speeds are definitely decent, although not across all the tested locations.
 However, certain locations did experience minor issues while testing, so keeps that in mind as well.

 No trial, no problem

-Surfshark doesn’t feature a trial version, but that’s not an actual issue since almost no VPN service does offer it to begin with.
-What you need to understand is that the need of removing trial periods usually arises from various attempts to trick the systems (e.g. signing up for multiple trials and evading actually paying for the service).
+Surfshark doesn’t feature a trial version, but that’s not an actual issue since almost no VPN service does offer it, to begin with.
+What you need to understand is that the need for removing trial periods usually arises from various attempts to trick the systems (e.g. signing up for multiple trials and evading actually paying for the service).

 Convenient subscription plans

 If you’ve decided to give Surfshark a try, you can purchase a subscription plan by choosing one of their three offers.
 The plans are as follows: